 Assembly lines, data centers, automated ports, and warehouses are spaces that cater to the machine and shift away from the human.
 They are becoming less dependent on us and are turning into spaces where humans and robots are kept safe from one another, creating “human exclusion zones.”

-Akin to the grand cathedrals of the past, these structures have become the cultural typologies that define our time, says Liam Young, who has edited the latest issue of AD, “Machine Landscapes: Architectures of the Post-Anthropocene.”
+These structures have become the cultural typologies that define our time, says Liam Young, who has edited the latest issue of AD, “Machine Landscapes: Architectures of the Post-Anthropocene.”

 In the book, notable thinkers reflect on the end of human-centred design and architecture without people.
 The issue features essays by former Strelka Program Director Rem Koolhaas, current Strelka Program Director Benjamin H. Bratton, The New Normal faculty members Geoff Manaugh and Trevor Paglen, and visiting lecturers Merve Bedir and Jason Hilgefort, among many others.